tarwn/lessthandot-hugo/blogs/content/posts/2011-07-27-how-to-find-what-column.md

 )
 ```

-Sometimes the data that you are importing won&#8217;t fit into your column and you get the helpful **String or binary data would be truncated** message.
+Sometimes the data that you are importing won't fit into your column and you get the helpful **String or binary data would be truncated** message.

-Of course it doesn&#8217;t tell you which column it is, now you need to figure out which column and compare the tables
+Of course it doesn't tell you which column it is, now you need to figure out which column and compare the tables

 I will show you what I mean, first create these two tables